Domestic Cannabis Eradication / Suppression Program

 The DCE/SP began funding eradication programs in Hawaii and California in 1979.
 The program rapidly expanded to include programs in 25 states by 1982.
 By 1985, all 50 states were participating in the DCE/SP.
 In 2015, the DEA continued its nation-wide cannabis eradication efforts, providing resources to support the 128 state and local law enforcement agencies that actively participate in the program.
 This assistance allows the enhancement of already aggressive eradication enforcement activities throughout the nation.
-In 2015, the DCE/SP was responsible for the eradication of 3,932,201 cultivated outdoor cannabis plants and 325,019 indoor plants for a total of 4,257,220 marijuana plants.
-In addition, the DCE/SP accounted for 6,278 arrests and the seizure in excess of 29.7 million dollars of cultivator assets.
-The program also removed 4,300 weapons from cannabis cultivators.
+In 2017, the DEA continued its nation-wide cannabis eradication efforts, providing resources to support the 126 state and local law enforcement agencies that actively participate in the program.
+This assistance allows the enhancement of already aggressive eradication enforcement activities throughout the nation.
+In 2017, the DCE/SP was responsible for the eradication of 3,078,418 cultivated outdoor cannabis plants and 303,654 indoor plants for a total of 3,382,072 marijuana plants.
+In addition, the DCE/SP accounted for 4,502 arrests and the seizure in excess of 20.5 million dollars of cultivator assets.
+The program also removed 2,829 weapons from cannabis cultivators.

 The success of the DCE/SP is directly attributed to the decision of the participating agencies to share intelligence, technology and manpower.
 In many areas of the U.S., cultivators have been forced to abandon large outdoor cannabis plots in favor of smaller, better concealed illicit gardens.
 Cultivators are also growing outdoor cannabis under the cover of various states legal cannabis grows.